 |

-Nifurtimox | - Patients with a history of brain injury, seizures, psychiatric disease, and serious behavioral alterations may experience worsening of their conditions.
+Nifurtimox | - People with a history of brain injury, seizures, psychiatric disease, and serious behavioral alterations may experience worsening of their conditions.

 - Carcinogenic and teratogenic potential and impaired fertility

-- Hypersensitivity reactions with hypotension, angioedema, dyspnea, pruritus, rash or other severe skin reactions
+- Hypersensitivity reactions with hypotension, angioedema, dyspnea, pruritus, rash, or other severe skin reactions

 |